Companies are looking for a competitive edge and solutions that increase productivity and reduce time to market.

 Deliver in small increments.
-Maintaining a small release cycle allows the company to incorporate valuable stakeholder feedback before proceeding further.
+Maintaining a small release cycle allows you to incorporate valuable stakeholder feedback before proceeding further.
 What is great about the short sprints is that even though the project is tightly managed, inside the team, it seems like there is much liberty to decide on the projects.
-On top of that, there will be competition between teams since none of them will want to be the team that hasn’t completed the projects on time;
+Additionally, you increase the competitiveness between teams since none of them will want to be the ones that didn't deliver on time;

 Build cross-functional teams.
-Break down silos in your organisation and allow interdisciplinary collaboration.
+Break down silos and allow interdisciplinary collaboration.
 The advantage to this method is that all your experts will work towards a singular goal.
 This allows for continuous integration of all parts of a project which increases team cohesion and efficiency;

 Agile is all about iteration and continuous improvement.
-In large organisations, it is difficult to predict the outcome of a project because so many variables are involved.
-Instead of trying to be predictive on a large scale project, agile proposes and adaptive approach to defining early stages and then going back to return the design as many times as it takes, it proved to be much more effective.
+In large organisations, it is difficult to predict the outcome of a project because of the many variables involved.
+Instead of trying to be predictive on a large scale project, agile proposes an adaptive approach to defining early stages.
+This involves going back to the design phase if needed and iterating until you get the expected outcome;

 To lead, unify and accelerate the agile transformation, we created an Agile playbook that contains a step-by-step guide that helps teams be more efficient and effective.
 The playbook contains team health monitors to self-assess against eight attributes.
 It also includes “plays” to improve performance and acquire any lacking skills.
 The “plays” are not checklists or performance reviews; they are conversations for teams to have.
 It applies to all industries and all types of companies.

-All in all, one of the reasons why Agile has such a great track record of generating positive change, from being considered critical to organisational success to an indispensable tool in digitisation, is that it helps team members to visualise their work and allows for client feedback early in the process.
+Agile is critical to organisational success and an indispensable tool in digitisation.
+It helps teams to visualise their work and allows for client feedback early in the process.
 As more companies are becoming digitised, the need for more speed, flexibility and efficiency will increase the adoption of agile methodologies.